shotgunsoftware/tk-core/docs/initializing.rst

 .. image:: ./resources/initializing/bundle_custom_entity.png

-As you can see, a non project custom entity has been configured to store Toolkit bundles.
+As you can see, a non project custom entity has been configured to cache Toolkit bundles.
 The most important column here is Descriptor, which is the field the bootstrap hook will use to determine if a bundle is available in Shotgun or not.